HOW TO APPLY

 ► Does ComArts have a waiting list?

-We do not have a waiting list, in that students are not ranked.
-However, students who are not chosen in the initial lottery continue to be eligible for subsequent lotteries.
+We do have a waiting list.
+Students who are not chosen in the initial lottery continue to be eligible for subsequent lotteries.
 Typically, we will have one or two additional drawings during the summer as openings become available.